publishpress/PublishPress-Checklists/plugin/readme.txt

 and this project adheres to [Semantic Versioning](http://semver.org/).

 = [1.1.1] = UNRELEASED =
+* Fixed:
+* Removed .DS_Store file from the package
+* Fixed the "Hello Dolly" message in the Freemius opt-in dialog
+* Increased the minimum WordPress version to 4.6

 * Changed:
 * Improved settings merging the checkbox and the action list for each requirement
 * Changed order for Categories and Tags to stay together in the list
 * Changed code to use correct language domain

-* Fixed:
-* Removed .DS_Store file from the package

 = [1.1.0] = 2017-05-11 =